davehaworth/tax-calc/README.md

 # tax-calc

-A simple tax calculator for NZ Paye Tax
+A simple tax calculator for NZ PAYE Tax